Top 10 Best Sites

 There are all different types of lesbians out there, and it’s healthy to explore your own identity.
 Whether you want to figure out where you fit in or share a laugh with your friends online, a lesbian type quiz can help you in a few simple questions.

-Our list of types is certainly not the be-all and end-all of lesbian classifications, but it can help someone in a lesbian bar understand certain jargon.
+Our list of types is certainly not the be-all and end-all of lesbian classifications, but it can help a person in a lesbian bar understand certain jargon.
 We did our best to be inclusive of everyone, but these labels are constantly in flux as new young women come out and form their own unique identities.

 In the end, there’s no right way or wrong way to be a lesbian — there’s just your way.
 You can define yourself however you like.
-These 17 types of lesbians are simply the terminology some lesbians have used to describe themselves and their peers.
+These 17 types of lesbians are simply the terminology some lesbians have used to describe themselves or their peers.
 It’s hardly set in stone, and you take from them what you will.